What is an “army ant”?

 Does mass foraging necessarily involve a large mass of ants?

-No. Though we expect this strategy to have the most benefits when the number of participants is large, and certainly species with the largest swarms get most of the attention, the raids of some ants can be in the hundreds.
-I can even imagine two workers hunting as a team.
-As long as they stick together and one isn't simply leading (recruiting) the other to a food item, the pair would be "mass" foraging.
+No. Though we expect this strategy to have the most benefits when the number of participants is large, and certainly species with the largest swarms receive most of the attention, the raids of some ants can be in the hundreds.
+I can even imagine two workers hunting as a team: As long as they stick together and one isn't simply leading (recruiting) the other to a food item, the pair would be "mass" foraging.

 Definitions of a few terms.

 Army ant.
 Formally, the term army ant should be applied solely to ants in the subfamily Dorylinae, all of which mass forage and most (but not all) of which show the army ant syndrome.
-However, the phrase is widely applied to any kind of ant that mass forage.
+However, the phrase is widely applied to any kind of ant that mass forages.